vlocityinc/vlocity_build/README.md

 ## v1.9 - Auto Update Restricted Picklists, Support for Large Matrix and OmniScripts, Auto Re-Activate OmniScripts with Embedded Templates, Auto Retry, Stale References Check, Performance Enhancements
 ### Auto Update Restricted Picklists
 By default the Vlocity Build Tool will automatically add Restircted Picklist values to the fields that are being deployed to.
 This makes metadata changes across orgs for Vlocity Managed Package fields automatically propagate and eliminates errors due to this missing metadata.
 To turn off this feature add `autoFixPicklists: false` to your Job File.
+Does not work for Managed Global Value Sets - Like Vlocity's CurrencyCode field.

 ### Support for Large Calculation Matrix and OmniScripts
 Large Calculation Matrix which would take a long time to deploy and OmniScripts which could previously fail due to heap size issues, will now be deployed through Salesforce Bulk Uploads to eliminate potential issues.